Medicare Payments for Nursing Home Care

 Do you know your rights to nursing home coverage under Medicare?
 Medicare Part A pays for inpatient hospital care, and then for care in a skilled nursing facility if the patient has been discharged to the facility from a hospital.
 But Medicare will only pay for the skilled nursing home care IF the elder has a "qualified" hospital stay of at least 3 days (not counting day of discharge) before being admitted to the skilled nursing facility.
 Admission to the nursing home must be within 30 days of the hospital discharge.

-The Medicare statute and regulations have never supported the imposition of a rule of thumb “Improvement to determine whether skilled care is required to prevent or slow deterioration in a patient’s condition.
+But nursing homes are having trouble understanding and complying with the Medicare rules that were clarified in the Jimmo case.
+Discussion: Jimmo implementation is troubled.
+Reuters reports that the new understanding of Medicare coverage for long term nursing home care is off to a rocky startst.
+Medicare's offical publications admit that the Medicare statute and regulations have never supported the imposition of a rule of thumb “Improvement to determine whether skilled care is required to prevent or slow deterioration in a patient’s condition.
 Medicare coverage depends not on the beneficiary’s restoration potential, but on whether skilled care is required, along with the underlying reasonableness and necessity of the services themselves.
 Medicare has issued revisions to its manual to explain this basic more clearly.
 Read more: Transmittal 176 December 16, 2013.

 CMA explains observation status as "the classification of hospital patients as "outpatients," even though, like inpatients, observation patients may stay for many days and nights in a hospital bed, receive medical and nursing care, diagnostic tests, treatments, supplies, medications, and food.
 The classification of a hospitalized patient as an outpatient can cause many problems for the patient.
 Most significantly, Medicare will not pay for a subsequent stay in a skilled nursing facility (nursing home).
 In other words, patients placed on Observation must pay out-of-pocket for their nursing home care, with bills often totaling many thousands of dollars."